-&lt;sup>93Unfortunately not covered by any standard.
+&lt;sup>96Unfortunately not covered by any standard.

-&lt;sup>94The colon modifiers is a SWI-Prolog extension, proposed by Richard O'Keefe.
+&lt;sup>97The colon modifiers is a SWI-Prolog extension, proposed by Richard O'Keefe.

-- The colon modifier (e.g., $\sim$ : d) causes the number to be printed according to the locale of the output stream.
+- c Interpret the next argument as a character code and add it to the output.
+This argument must be a valid Unicode character code.
+Note that the actually emitted bytes are defined by the character encoding of the output stream and an exception may be raised if the output stream is not capable of representing the requested Unicode character.
+See section 2.19.1 for details. - d Output next argument as a decimal number.
+It should be an integer.
+If a numeric argument is specified, a dot is inserted argument positions from the right (useful for doing fixed point arithmetic with integers, such as handling amounts of money). - The colon modifier (e.g., $\sim$ : d) causes the number to be printed according to the locale of the output stream.
 See section 4.23. - D Same as d, but makes large values easier to read by inserting a comma every three digits left or right of the dot.
 This is the same as ~: d, but using the fixed English locale. - e Output next argument as a floating point number in exponential notation.
 The numeric argument specifies the precision.
 Default is 6 digits.
 Exact representation depends on the C library function printf().
 This function is invoked with the format % . \( \lambda precision \rangle \)e. - E Equivalent to e, but outputs a capital E to indicate the exponent. - f Floating point in non-exponential notation.
 The numeric argument defines the number of digits right of the decimal point.
 If the colon modifier (:) is used, the float is formatted using conventions from the current locale, which may define the decimal point as well as grouping of digits left of the decimal point. - g Floating point in e or f notation, whichever is shorter. - G Floating point in E or f notation, whichever is shorter. - i Ignore next argument of the argument list.
 Produces no output. - I Emit a decimal number using Prolog digit grouping (the underscore, \).
 The argument describes the size of each digit group.
 The default is 3.
-See also section 2.15.1.
+See also section 2.16.1.
 For example: